Marta-Fsaha/Coffee-shop-sales/README.md

 ## Process

--Collecting data
+- Collecting data

--Verifying data for missing values and sort
+- Verifying data for missing values and sort

--making sure data is consistent and clean with respect data types and formatting
+- making sure data is consistent and clean with respect data types and formatting

--creating pivot table according to question asked
+- creating pivot table according to question asked

--merge all pivot tables on to dashboard and apply timeline and slicer
+- merge all pivot tables on to dashboard and apply timeline and slicer

 ## Dashboard